resurl/yanniebot/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
-* You have installed the latest version of Python.
+* You have installed the latest version of [Python](https://www.python.org/downloads/).
 * You have installed the latest version of [FFmpeg](https://ffmpeg.org/download.html).
-* You have a Discord API key
+* You have a [Discord API key](https://discord.com/developers/applications) (placed as KEY='your-key' in /.env in the root directory)

+Once those are done, run
+`pip install -U discord.py`
+`pip install youtube_dl`
+in the python interpreter to ensure you have the proper modules